choldener/Roll20-FOW-Autimation/README.md

 # Roll20 Fog of War Autimation

-Tool utilizing computer vision to autimate adding fog of war to a Roll20 map.
+WIP Tool utilizing computer vision to automate adding fog of war to a Roll20 map.
+Consistent changes are being made and bugs are present.